schell/renderling.xyz/content/articles/live/light_tiling.md

 </div>

 <div class="image">
-    <label>Scene with lighting and shadows, no extra spotlights</label>
+    <label>Scene with lighting and shadows, no extra point lights</label>
     <img
         src="https://renderling.xyz/uploads/1745638402/2-before-lights.png"
         alt="a small scene with a couple shapes, including Suzanne, with lighting" />
 </div>

 <div class="image">
-    <label>Scene with lighting and shadows, plus spotlights and meshes for the point lights</label>
+    <label>Scene with lighting and shadows, plus point lights and meshes for the point lights</label>
     <img
         src="https://renderling.xyz/uploads/1745638402/3-after-lights.png"
         alt="a small scene with a couple shapes, including Suzanne, with lighting and extra point lights" />
 </div>

 <div class="image">
-    <label>Scene with lighting and shadows, plus spotlights, without meshes for the point lights</label>
+    <label>Scene with lighting and shadows, plus point lights, without meshes for the point lights</label>
     <img
         src="https://renderling.xyz/uploads/1745638402/4-after-lights-no-meshes.png"
         alt="a small scene with a couple shapes, including Suzanne, with lighting and extra point lights, but no meshes for the lights" />